 One of my ongoing hobbies is working as a film extra (I even have an IMDb page).
 I have zero aspirations to act professionally, it’s more of an excuse to get out of the house.
 However, my esteemed status as a punctual non-prick has awarded me some featured extra work, notably minor roles on Better Call Saul and Preacher.
 And so, I thought it would be fun to chronicle my shenanigans as an extra.

 The Night Shift (IMDB)

 My first foray into the extras world was on The Night Shift, a medical drama on NBC.
 I’ve been on the show numerous times at this point, mainly as “that idiot in the corner” or something similar.
 My favorite was as a building collapse victim, which necessitated a trip to the makeup trailer.
 My wife’s favorite hobby is special effects makeup, so there was a lot of giddiness in our household that day.

 Better Call Saul (IMDB)

 My biggest “holy crap” moment by far was getting cast as Kevin, a Davis & Main lawyer in Season 2 of Better Call Saul.
-My wife and I are huge Breaking Bad fans and fell in love with the series while living in North Carolina.
+My wife and I are huge Breaking Bad fans and fell in love with the series while living on the East Coast.
 I never thought in a million years that I would be lucky enough to see that world, let alone act in it.
 I spent several weeks at the studios filming the first eight episodes.
 I even got lines and credits.
 BCS spoiled me with a tightly run ship (which I guess one would expect from an Emmy-winning show).
 The crew was super organized and very professional.
 I even got to meet Vince Gilligan and a lot of the main cast.
-Bob Odenkirk (Saul) is a shy and consummate actor, despite his comical on-screen persona.
-Meanwhile, Jonathan Banks (Mike) is one of the sweetest and kindest guys you will ever meet.
+Bob Odenkirk (Saul) is a shy and consummate actor, despite his bombastic on-screen persona.
+Meanwhile, Jonathan Banks (Mike) is one of the sweetest and most affable guys you will ever meet.